RelativityMC/C2ME-fabric/README.md

 Our discord server: [link](https://discord.gg/Kdy8NM5HW4)

 ## Building and setting up
-JDK 21+ is required to build and use C2ME
+JDK 22+, Clang 18+ and MinGW are required to build C2ME
 Run the following commands in the root directory:

 ```shell